nitya1213/Capstone-Project-Customer-Churn-Prediction-Retention-Strategy/README.md

 * 🔎 Hyperparameter tuning via GridSearchCV
 * 💾 Best model saved (`models/best_model.pkl`)
 * 📈 Visuals of churn trends and confusion matrices (`outputs/figures/`)

-No dashboarding or presentations are included in this version (handled separately).

 ---